 3. To engrain permanence.

 Third, and this is only sometimes, we must be mindful that some gifts, in order for their goodness to last, require time to implant and grow.
 Emotional wellbeing.
 Romantic status.
 Financial stability.
 Stark increase in one of these areas can often (although not always) be a red flag signifying the illusion of a blessing (Proverbs 20:21).

 Sometimes we use up all of our endurance, or a “No” comes, and faith seems to stand at the end sheepishly and embarrassingly empty-handed.
 The doctor delayed the diagnosis; I waited in faith, and now I have cancer.
 I thought my boyfriend was going to propose; I waited in faith, and he broke up with me.
 We tried months, and then years; I waited in faith, and we never got pregnant.

 In those moments, it’s understandable to say, “I don’t want God in that moment.
 I want to stay alive for my family.”
 “I don’t want increased faith right now.
 I want a husband.”
 “I don’t want to be better at feeling like a Christian.
 I want a child.”
 “I prayed for this, and you gave me nothing.”
-In these instances, Scripture can feel like nothing more than a pastor at a cosmic diner who, after serving him, leaves us a tract instead of a tip: “The judgments of the Lord. . . . are more desirable than gold, yes, than much fine gold” (Psalm 19:9–10).
-Thanks. . . . jerk.
+In these instances, Scripture can feel like nothing more than a pastor at a cosmic diner who, after serving him, leaves us a tract instead of a tip: “The rules of the Lord are . . . more to be desired than gold, even much fine gold” (Psalm 19:9–10).
+Thanks . . . jerk.